-Lakeside California has had a long history of development which has seen hotels, racetracks, and ranches come and go.
-Now the town has settled into a small but humming region of over 21,000 people.
+Lakeside California has had a long history of development that has seen hotels, racetracks, and ranches come and go.
+Now the town has a small but humming region of over 21,000 people.

 The History of Lakeside: Early Development

 Lakeside’s history has seen various key players buy and sell different pieces of land within the town.
 The town had its beginnings in 1866 when the El Cajon Land Company, consisting of wealthy entrepreneurs, purchased a large swathe of land surrounding Lindo Lake.

 The El Cajon Land Company immediately started to develop the town, starting with erecting a Victorian-style hotel.
 This luxurious inn consisted of 80 rooms, a tennis court, a golf course, and a park.
 It also boasted fine gourmet dining with some of the highest-quality ingredients.